Introduction To ESG Metrics and Analysis

 It goes without saying that sustainable investors trust products that are safe.
 This is because safe products indicate that the company cares greatly about its employees and customers, as well as its own reputation.

-Therefore, when creating or improving existing ESG metrics, you would do well to consider tracking the fines and litigations associated with the safety of the product.
 Also, regardless of whether your business deals with manufacturing or consumer goods, you should put more emphasis on monitoring product safety and ensure that you always have readily available updates about the safety of your products.

 4. Diversity and Inclusion